Monday, 7 January 2013

 At this point there was a pause (supplemented with a questioning sweep of my eyes over the room by me), then about 3/4 of the hands tentatively went up.
 At the beginning of the year I lent my pens/pencils/rulers/erasers out to every imploring and grasping hand, but given that the contents of my pencil case have been gradually whittled down to one pen (it's black.
 In Orealla all official documents are done in blue ink, so I'm not allowed to touch anything), I've had to stop doing that and now simply make my lessons SUPER INTERACTIVE!!!!!1

 Oh, update.
 We can't afford to go to Paramaribo, and, hastily and recklessly making the decision to sacrifice eating and sight-seeing, we've booked Saint Lucia and Barbados for two weeks each.
-I've now run out of time on the computer so much dash.
+I've now run out of time on the computer so must dash.
 I promise at SOME point I will write something of a decent length that actually fills you in on what I've been doing.
+Lots remains unsaid.

 Much love to all.
 Hope it's not too cold over there.
 It's rainy season here now so we're all shivering in the 30 degree temperatures.
 Ha :)